Egg fossil

-Egg fossils are the fossilized remains of eggs laid by ancient animals.
+Egg fossils or oofossils are the fossilized remains of eggs laid by ancient animals.
 As evidence of the physiological processes of an animal, egg fossils are considered a type of trace fossil.
 Under rare circumstances a fossil egg may preserve the remains of the once-developing embryo inside, in which case it also contains body fossils.
 A wide variety of different animal groups laid eggs that are now preserved in the fossil record beginning in the Paleozoic.
 Examples include invertebrates like ammonoids as well as vertebrates like fishes, possible amphibians, and reptiles.
 The latter group includes the many dinosaur eggs that have been recovered from Mesozoic strata.
 Since the organism responsible for laying any given egg fossil is frequently unknown, scientists classify eggs using a parallel system of taxonomy separate from but modeled after the Linnaean system.
 This "parataxonomy" is called veterovata.

 History

 The first named oospecies was Oolithes bathonicae, a name given provisionally by Professor J. Buckman to a group of eggs which Buckman believed were laid by a teleosaur.
 However, modern scientists no longer think it is possible to determine what kind of reptile laid these eggs.
-In 1859, the first scientifically documented dinosaur egg fossils were discovered in southern France by a Catholic priest and amateur naturalist named Father Jean-Jacques Poech, however he thought they were laid by giant birds.
+In 1859, the first scientifically documented dinosaur egg fossils were discovered in southern France by a Catholic priest and amateur naturalist named Father Jean-Jacques Pouech; however, he thought they were laid by giant birds.

 The first scientifically recognized dinosaur egg fossils were discovered serendipitously in 1923 by an American Museum of Natural History crew while looking for evidence of early humans in Mongolia.
 Egg discoveries continued to mount all over the world, leading to the development of multiple competing classification schemes.
 In 1975 Chinese paleontologist Zhao Zi-Kui started a revolution in fossil egg classification by developing a system of "parataxonomy" based on the traditional Linnaean system to classify eggs based on their physical qualities rather than their hypothesized mothers.
 Zhao's new method of egg classification was hindered from adoption by Western scientists due to language barriers.
 However, in the early 1990s Russian paleontologist Konstantin Mikhailov brought attention to Zhao's work in the English language scientific literature.